John Barrasso: Foreign policy

 Barrasso opposed the Russian-backed Nord Stream 2—a pipeline to deliver natural gas from Russia to Germany.
 Bloomberg News reported, "Congress brought forward bills authorizing the administration to levy sanctions against a consortium of five European energy companies that have partnered with [Russia's main gas company] Gazprom; at least one bill, sponsored by Republican Senator John Barrasso, would make them mandatory."
 In May 2022, during the Russo-Ukrainian War, Barrasso visited Kyiv and met with Ukrainian president Volodymyr Zelenskyy as a part of a U.S. Senate delegation to show support to Ukraine.
 The delegation also visited Finland to meet with President Sauli Niinistö and Prime Minister Sanna Marin to express support for Finland's application to join NATO.

+In July 2025, Barrasso voted against two motions made by Senator Bernie Sanders to block arms sales to Israel.

 Donald Trump

 After it was revealed in November 2018 that Trump had business dealings with Russia while a candidate in the 2016 election, Barrasso said, "The president is an international businessman; I’m not surprised he was doing international business."
 Asked whether Trump should have disclosed those business ties during the campaign, Barrasso said, "There were so many things involved in the 2016 campaign, it’s hard to point to what one thing influenced voters."
-Barrasso joined Trump on Thanksgiving 2019 in a surprise visit to American troops stationed at Bagram Air Base in Afghanistan.
+Trump joined Barrasso on Thanksgiving 2019 in a surprise visit to American troops stationed at Bagram Air Base in Afghanistan.
 At the time, approximately 370 Wyoming National Guard soldiers were deployed in Europe and the Middle East, the most since 2009.

 In December 2019, Barrasso appeared to promote Senator John Kennedy's views supporting the discredited conspiracy theory of Ukrainian interference in the 2016 U.S. presidential election.

 In February 2021, Barrasso opposed the second impeachment of Donald Trump, calling it a "partisan crusade."
 On February 13, 2021, Barrasso voted to acquit Trump of inciting the 2021 United States Capitol attack.
 On May 28, 2021, Barrasso voted against creating the January 6 commission.
 In November 2021, Barrasso refused to condemn Trump for defending January 6 rioters who called for Pence's death.

+Fiscal Responsibility Act of 2023

+Barrasso was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Personal life

 Barrasso has three children.
-He is divorced from Linda Nix and married to his second wife, Bobbi Brown.
-On August 11, 2007, during Cheyenne's annual Race for the Cure, Barrasso and Brown, herself a breast cancer survivor and at the time the director of Barrasso's state senate offices, announced their engagement.
-Brown then resigned from her position in Barrasso's state Senate offices.
+He is divorced from Linda Nix.
+On August 11, 2007, during Cheyenne's annual Race for the Cure, Barrasso and Bobbi Brown, herself a breast cancer survivor and at the time the director of Barrasso's state senate offices, announced their engagement.
+Brown then resigned from her position in Barrasso's state senate offices.
 They were married on January 1, 2008, in Thermopolis.
+Brown died of brain cancer on January 25, 2024.
+She was known for being an advocate for mental health and suicide prevention.

 Barrasso is a member of the board of directors of Presidential Classroom, and a member of the Casper Chamber of Commerce.
-He identifies as a member of the Presbyterian Church (USA).
+He is as a member of the Presbyterian Church.